 TASIS Portugal supports and recognizes the strengths and differences in each of our learners.
 Therefore, we offer a well-rounded, equitable educational experience so that each student may reach their full academic potential.

 Classroom teachers, specialists, and our learning support teachers work in collaboration to support students with diverse learning profiles.
 We offer a learning support program designed for students with mild to moderate learning disabilities.
 In our Early Learning Center (ELC) and Elementary School, the learning support teacher often acts as a third co-teacher in the room, "pushing in" to enhance differentiation in a small group setting.
 Middle school and high school students whose IEPs specify individualized academic support will have it during the foreign language elective block.

 If more support is required, families must engage outside specialists, who, if desired, can support during the school day in lieu of Portuguese class inside the school.
-Should you have questions or wish to see a list of recommended specialists TASIS Portugal has vetted, please contact Jenny Malloy, learning support specialist
+Should you have questions or wish to see a list of recommended specialists TASIS Portugal has vetted, please contact Vanessa Teixeira, learning support specialist

 A Team Approach

 At TASIS Portugal, we believe in a team approach to individualized education.
 Our Early Learning Center and Elementary School utilize a co-teaching model to support differentiated instruction in most classes.
 In addition, our curriculum and learning specialists “push in” to lessons to further support teaching and learning.
 Students may also be “pulled out” of the classroom by a learning support teacher for small group instruction to target specific learning gaps.